 One never knows what it will take, how long it will take, or what will open those trenches back up again in order for a person to truly heal from it.

-*Disclaimer: As an Wellness Advocate I provide my personal opinion and experiences with essential oils, and am not endorsed by dōTERRA Corporate.
+*Disclaimer: As an advocate for health and wellness, I provide my personal opinion and experiences with essential oils.
 None of what I testify of has been evaluated by the FDA, nor is it intended to diagnose, treat, cure, or prevent any disease.
 I am not a registered medical professional and I encourage you to discuss your health concerns with your own doctor.
 I simply share resources and tools to raise consumer awareness.
 This post may contain affiliate links.
 Read my full disclaimer here.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com